Updated January 13, 2021

 Here’s what you need to know when you’re calculating federal payroll taxes.
 For a more in-depth discussion on each of the federal payroll tax items, check out our step-by-step guide.

 While there’s no state income tax in Texas, there’s a variety of other taxes you should make sure are taken care of.
-For 2020, Texas unemployment insurance rates range from 0.36% to 6.36% with a taxable wage base of up to $9,000 per employee per year.
+For 2020, Texas unemployment insurance rates range from 0.31% to 6.31% with a taxable wage base of up to $9,000 per employee per year.
 New employers should use the greater of the average rate for all employers in the NAICS code or use 2.7%.
 Texas will be announcing 2021 tax rate changes in February.